A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Methods

-\begin{itemize} \item Identification of the key physiological and psychological indicators: What are the features from wearable sensor data and questionnaire scores of a patient that have the most significant influence on the model's predictions? \item Validation of model fairness and mitigation of mias: Are the model's predictions fair across different demographics (age, gender, etc.)?
-Examining SHAP values across these groups helps ensure that the model is not unfairly biased toward certain populations. \item Enhanced model transparency: How does the model arrive at its predictions?
-By explaining the rationale behind the model's predictions through SHAP values, we can foster trust and confidence in its use among healthcare professionals and researchers. \end{itemize}
+\begin{itemize} \item \textbf{Identification of key physiological and psychological indicators:} What are the features of wearable sensor data and questionnaire scores of a patient that have the most significant influence on the model's predictions? \item \textbf{Validation of Model Fairness and Mitigation of Bias:} Are the model's predictions fair across different demographics (age, gender, etc.)?
+Examining SHAP values across these groups helps ensure that the model is not unfairly biased toward certain populations. \item \textbf{Enhanced model transparency:} How does the model arrive at its predictions?
+By explaining the rationale behind the predictions of the model through SHAP values, we can foster trust and confidence in its use among healthcare professionals and researchers. \end{itemize}